cyclejs-community/component-combinators/documentation/runTestScenario.md

    * [License](#license)
    * [Contributing](#contributing)

-## Context
+# Context

 There exists a number of ways to test functions which take a stream and return a stream (referred to, in what follows, as stream combinator).
 Most streaming libraries have at least some basic APIs to that purpose.

 - `Rxjs` for example uses a test scheduler, and offers some specific constructs (`TestScheduler`, `startWithTiming`, `createHotObservable`, `Rx.ReactiveTest.onNext` etc.). `Most` has the `most-test` community library which can also help.
 - In the worse case, if the streaming library offers subjects from the get-go, it is relatively easy to pass a sequence of inputs through that, run the stream combinator and gather back the output in sequence.

-Testing functions which take a collection of streams and return a collection of streams requires specific treatment in the case that order of inputs is meaningful (i.e. total).
+Testing functions which take a collection of streams and return a collection of streams requires specific treatment in the case when order of inputs is total.
 That is the case when inputs are syntactically divided into a collection of source streams (`HashMap<SourceName, Stream<*>>`), but semantically are in fact equivalent to a single source stream (`Stream<HashMap<SourceName, *>>`), whose inputs carry both source type and message information.
 On the other hand, we assume here that ordering of outputs is only partial on the collection, and total on any given output stream.

 The total order on the input streams collection requires the testing facility to simulate the emission of inputs in the expected order.
 The partial order on the output streams collection allows the testing facility to only gather the outputs on a per-stream basis.

 `runTestScenario` is such a testing facility which provides an interface for creating a collection of streams from an array of input values, executing a function on that collection and comparing the resulting collection of output streams vs. an expected array of output values.

 In what follows :

 - by a collection of streams, we will refer to a hash object (i.e. standard javascript object), keyed by stream identifier, matched to the actual stream.
 - the collection of streams, when envisioned as an input to the function under test, may also be called sources
 - the collection of streams, when envisioned as an output to the function under test, may also be called sinks
 - hence the function under test is a function which takes sources and computes sinks.

-## Dependencies
+# Dependencies
 - functional toolkit : `ramda`
-- streaming library : `most`
+- streaming library : `rxjs`

+Customizing the testing library for a specific streaming is relatively simple as only the most basic functionalities of rxjs are used here.
+A `most` version already has already been published in the most community though no longer maintained by this author.

+# Running tests
+`npm run build-node-test ; npm run test`

-## API
+# API
-### Key types
+## Key types

 ```
 /**
  * @typedef {function(*):boolean} Predicate